shawnsmithdev/zermelo/README.md

 Sorter
 ------

 A Sorter will reuse buffers created during Sort() calls.
+This is not thread safe.

 ```go
 import "github.com/shawnsmithdev/zermelo"